-Join Adam Wilbert for an in-depth discussion in this video What you should know: Restoring your database backup, part of Database Fundamentals: Creating and Manipulating Data.
+Join Adam Wilbert for an in-depth discussion in this video What you should know: Restoring your database backup, part of Database Foundations: Creating and Manipulating Data.

 - This course is picking up from where we left off at the end of Database Fundamentals: Core Concepts.
 In order to make sure that everyone is on the same page I'd like to refresh the database files that we're working with.
 We'll be working with the database for H+ Active, a company that manufactures a line of athletic clothing and we could find a backup copy of that database inside of our exercise files folder, inside of chapter one, and it's this file right here that says H+ Active and the CMD for Creating and Manipulating Data-Start.
 What I'm going to do is right-click on that and choose copy and then we're going to browse out to the location where we can place this in order to load it into SQL Server Management Studio.